Signs of a Failing Timing Belt: What to Watch For

 Can you hear a worn timing belt?

 Sometimes.
-A worn tensioner often produces more noise than the belt itself.
-A chirping, squealing, or ticking from behind the timing cover is worth investigating immediately.
+A worn tensioner often makes more noise than the belt itself.
+A chirping, squealing, or ticking from behind the timing cover is worth having checked without delay.

 Can a timing belt look fine and still be bad?

 Yes.
-Internal rubber degradation from heat cycles is not always visible on the outside of the belt.
-This is why replacement intervals are based on time as well as mileage.
+Heat cycles degrade rubber internally in ways not visible from the outside.
+That is why replacement intervals are based on time as well as mileage.

 The timing belt is a wear item and is generally not covered by powertrain warranties.
-If a defective belt fails prematurely, you may have a claim, but standard wear-and-tear replacement is the owner responsibility.
+Scheduled replacement is the owner's responsibility, which is a polite way of saying the manufacturer planned for this cost.

 Bottom Line

-Ticking noises, misfires, oil contamination near the timing cover, and hard starts are all reasons to inspect your timing belt now.
-Do not wait for the belt to break.
-On an interference engine, a snapped belt can cause engine damage costing five to ten times more than a scheduled replacement.
-If your vehicle is approaching its replacement interval, schedule the service soon.
+A ticking noise, misfires, oil contamination near the timing cover, or hard starting are all reasons to have the belt inspected.
+Do not wait for it to break.
+On an interference engine, a snapped belt causes damage that costs five to ten times more than a scheduled replacement.
+If your vehicle is near its interval, book the service now rather than at the next convenient moment.

 Advertisement